MartianColonist/POSEIDON/docs/content/poseidon_papers.rst

 Each list includes the ADS link, a key figure from the paper displaying POSEIDON, and a list of how POSEIDON was utilized.

 .. note:: Don't see your paper below?
 Reach out to us!
+Ryan.MacDonald@st-andrews.ac.uk.

 Pre Public Release
 ___________________________